DataDog/kics/documentation/rules/terraform/aws/role_with_privilege_escalation_by_actions_iam_UpdateLoginProfile.md

  Granting the `iam:UpdateLoginProfile` action with the `Resource` attribute set to `"*"` in an IAM policy allows a role or user to change the login passwords of any IAM user in the AWS account.
 This creates a privilege escalation vulnerability, as a user with this permission could take over other accounts and gain unauthorized access to critical resources.

-To prevent this, use least-privilege access—for example, restricting allowed actions and resource scope, as in:
+To prevent this, use least-privilege access—for example, by restricting allowed actions and resource scope, as shown below:

 ```
 resource "aws_iam_user_policy" "inline_policy_run_instances2" {